m4ce/puppet-fluffy/README.md

 Rule ordering can be specified by using the following parameters: `before_rule`, `after_rule`.

-For instance, if you wanted to add a rule

 ##### `checks` (optional)
 Fluffy rollback checks in the form of {'check' => { .. }}